Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 - Interstellar System
 - etc. etc.

-For those who have not thought beyond the limits of their locality or planet, the idea of a operating system designed and built to co-operate across millions of years and countless planets and star systems may seem far fetched or incredible.
+For those who have not thought beyond the limits of their locality or planet, the idea of an operating system designed and built to co-operate across millions of years and countless planets and star systems may seem far fetched or incredible.
 However it is suicidal not to think of the long term - we know that this star system will become uninhabitable in just a few short galactic years (a galactic year is 230,000,000 years, the amount of time it takes the sun to orbit the Black Hole at the center of the Milky Way).
-Beyond that known naturally end point, numerous [[Existential Threats]] could conceivably set back the experiment of Life and Consciousness aboard Earth by millions, hundreds of millions, or billions of years (degeneration, nuclear war, AI, asteroids, pandemics, etc.).
+Beyond that known natural end point, numerous [[Existential Threats]] could conceivably set back the experiment of Life and Consciousness aboard Earth by millions, hundreds of millions, or billions of years (degeneration, nuclear war, AI, asteroids, pandemics, etc.).

 Because the [[Creator's Intent]] is Omniconsiderate, Universal, and Eternal, so too must our thinking become about how to Progressively Realize The Goal.
 ### Waste, Value, and Throughput of The Goal